 So you have a soundbar, but you want more sound in your room.
 You’re not trying to fork over for a proper surround sound system, but figure you can get away with a few speakers hooked up to the soundbar.

-There are a few instances where hooking up a soundbar and surround speakers at the same time, but most solutions will require a jumble of wires.
-Here, we explain why using a soundbar with surround speakers might not be the best idea.
-For those who don’t care, we also provide instructions for integrating a soundbar into a surround sound system.
+This article will explain why using a soundbar with speakers might not be the best idea.
+For those who consider this setup, we also provide instructions for integrating a soundbar into a surround sound system, as well as a list of recommended soundbars you can use for this purpose.

 How Most Soundbars Work

-If your soundbar doesn’t have specific instructions about hooking up surround sound speakers, you should never supplement your soundbar with external speakers.
-To understand why, you need to know a little about how soundbars work.
+If your soundbar doesn’t have specific instructions about hooking up surround sound speakers, you should never supplement your soundbar with external speakers as an “improvement” to your home theater surround sound system.
+To understand why, it’s important you know a little about how soundbars work.

 When Can You Add Surround Sound Speakers Directly to a Soundbar?